Where To Get Brunch When You Don’t Want Eggs

 There are plenty of life paths that might have led you to read this guide.
-Maybe you’re allergic to eggs, or just sick of the way they taste.
+Maybe you’re vegan, allergic to eggs, or just sick of the way they taste.
 Maybe you found the movie Chicken Little particularly sentimental.
 Whatever the reason, being anti-egg doesn’t have to mean choosing between a sad granola bowl and a $12 avocado toast at brunch.
-All 11 spots on this guide have a range of interesting options that could never be mistaken for a benedict.
+All of the spots on this guide have a range of interesting options that could never be mistaken for a benedict.
 So when the chickens turn against us, you can feel free to say, “I told you so.”
-(If you are allergic, of course, be sure to check with your server - these aren’t egg-free spots.)
+(If you are allergic, of course, be sure to check with your server—these aren’t egg-free restaurants.)

 Who needs eggs when you have Fruity Pebble-crusted French toast topped with orange-rosemary whipped cream?
 Not you.
 Get a stack of them at Watson’s Counter, a cozy Korean cafe in Ballard.
 You can also order things like DIY lettuce wraps with braised pork belly, gochujang wings and waffles, poutine with redeye gravy, and cold soba noodle salads.